touhid-imam/play-scout/README.md

 ## How to setup the site?

-- Create an account in https://rawg.io/ as we build game site by using that API
+- Create an account in https://rawg.io/ as I build game site by using that API
 - Goto the source/services/api-client.ts and change the .env variable with your own credentials

 ## Installation